925 English Lesson 16 – How to Talk about Similarities

 Download: Podcast MP3

-Welcome back to Business English Pod for today’s lesson on discussing production problems on the phone.
+Welcome back to Business English Pod for today’s lesson on English collocations for discussing marketing plans and activities.

 Listening Questions